crschmidt/cpp.ebikelibrary.org/content/buy-yours/abound/index.md

 All prices include professional assembly and delivery.

 E-Bikes of New England has also donated a Ready to Transport model Aventon Abound to the library for families to try before they buy; if you'd like to try out the bike, you can request to [borrow the bike](https://forms.gle/WkBo3KS4jfbQtgAr7) to try!
 (Note that there is a significant backlog at this time in borrowing the bike.)
+Thanks to E-Bikes of New England for their support of the library and their ongoing sponsorship of the [Family Bike Ride](https://www.familybikeride.org/)!

 <img src="/ebikesne.jpg" />